KireinaHoro/research-plan/main.typ

 message-passing between CPU and device, as well as the foundation for the @rpc smart @nic prototype as we discussed in @goals-prototype.

-The doctoral student has finished a basic smart @nic that can offload unmarshaling of @oncrpc requests based on the @pio @nic prototype;
+The Doctoral Student has finished a basic smart @nic that can offload unmarshaling of @oncrpc requests based on the @pio @nic prototype;
 implementation of the supporting system software is in progress.
 Further supplied with the @rpc encoding pipeline, this @nic will be able to demonstrate